 \section{Another proof of the complementarity relation}

-As a comparison and to understand the nonlinear diffusion more, we show the complementarity relation \eqref{cr2} by passing to the limit of the equation, i.e., $\eqref{eq1-4}_1\times mn_m^{m-1}$ as the diffusion exponent $m\to\infty$.
+As a comparison and to understand the nonlinear diffusion more, we show the complementarity relation \eqref{cr2} by passing to the limit in the equation $\eqref{eqm}_1$ tested by $ n_m^{m}$ as the diffusion exponent $m\to\infty$.
 The proof of the complementarity relation \eqref{cr2} is equivalent to proving the strong convergence of $\{\nabla n_m^m\}_{m>1}$ in $L^2(Q_T)$.
 In this section, we make full use of the special structure of the porous medium type equation as achieved in \cite{noemi2023,LX2021} for tumor (tissue) growth and in \cite{HLP2023,HZ2024} for chemotaxis.
 To this end, we need the following additional assumptions to establish some further regularity estimates:

 for some constant $C>0$ independent of $m$.